neu-se/CS4530-Fall-2024/Assignments/project-grading.md

 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 ### Posters and Demo (10%)
-Each team will be required to submit a poster.
+Each team is **required** to submit a poster.
 In addition, some sections may have a demo (live in-person, via zoom or by recorded video).
-Each instructor will provide details regarding expectations for the demo and/or presentation.
+Each instructor has provided details regarding expectations for the demo and/or presentation below.
 The schedule and manner of these demos might also vary from section to section.
 The specifications for the different sections are listed below:
 * [Sections 1, 2, 5, 8 - Prof. Bhutta]({{ site.baseurl }}{% link Assignments/demo-sec1258.md %})
 * [Section 9 - Prof. Wand]({{ site.baseurl }}{% link Assignments/demo-sec9.md %})